 We expect all NYU students to adhere to the highest level of academic integrity through the completion of their studies and as a reminder, you were admitted on the documents you submitted during your application process.
 Allegations of plagiarism, cheating, and similar academic infractions may result in the revocation of admission.

 Satisfactory Completion of Coursework

 NYU students can expect to take various placement tests to ensure that they are enrolling in the most appropriate courses.
 Placement testing may include examinations in math, science, languages, and writing.
-International students in certain schools who have been asked to submit English language test scores as part of their application will also be required to complete an online assessment in order to participate in registration for fall classes (which begins on June 1).

 Student Conduct and NYU Community Standards

 NYU is committed to bringing together students whose educational and personal development align with the mission of our university.
 Our holistic admissions review process allows us to select and enroll students who make personal choices that will positively enhance the vibrant academic community at NYU.
 Therefore, we reserve the right to rescind an admissions offer if we determine that a student has or will violate our community standards.
 We expect all students to comply with all applicable rules, policies, and procedures of NYU, including but not limited to, those set forth in the NYU Student Conduct Policy and Process.

 Incoming students admitted with unofficial transcripts and/or standardized test scores are expected to provide final, official copies before beginning their studies at NYU.
 You can find information about sending official final transcripts and proof of graduation here, and for sending official test scores from the appropriate testing agency here.
 If you have completed academic work outside the USA, you may be required to submit your official documents to Educational Credential Evaluators (ECE).
 You will be notified if you are required to complete this process.